metocean/glossary/README.md

-# glossary
-Glossary of MetOcean Terms
+# Glossary of MetOcean Terms